Tampere-University-Urban-Physics/fundamentals-of-gis/Content/3_Exercise.md

 ## Completion

-Work in pairs or individually.
 Complete the exercise and submit a short report containing at least the following:

 1. Maps of the outcome of the exercise